MARA Colts Tackle Football

 -

-Coaches will also communicate cancellations.
+- Coaches will also communicate with their teams.

-Can I bring my dog or pet to games?
+Can I bring a pet to games?

 When does the season begin and end?

-Practices start the first week of August.
+- Practices begin during the first week of August.

 How much time is involved?